Trymaine Lee

 Trymaine D. Lee (born September 20, 1978) is an American journalist.
 He shared a Pulitzer Prize for breaking news coverage of Hurricane Katrina as part of a team at The Times-Picayune of New Orleans.
 From 2006 to 2010, Lee wrote for The New York Times and from early 2011 to November 2012 he was a senior reporter at The Huffington Post.
 Since then Lee has been a national reporter for MSNBC, where he writes for the network's digital arm, and hosts the podcast Into America.

 Background

 Lee was raised in Chesilhurst, New Jersey.
-As a child, he showed an early interest in writing and athletics while attending the Milton Hershey School in Hershey, Pennsylvania.
+As a child, he showed an early interest in writing and athletics while attending Milton Hershey School in Hershey, Pennsylvania.
 After obtaining an associate degree in communications studies at Camden County College, he earned a Bachelor of Arts in Journalism from Rowan University.
 While at Rowan, he wrote for the school newspaper The Whit and was involved with the NAACP.